flare-foundation/governance-proposals/FIP/FIP_10.md

 This proposal intends to create an incentive structure across the entire Flare network to encourage providers to participate in all Flare protocols.
 The incentive structure will:

-* Improve the accuracy and security of Flare’s oracles (e.g., the FTSOv2 anchor and block-latency feeds)
+* Improve the accuracy and security of the Flare Time Series Oracle feeds: scaling (anchor) and fast-updates (block latency)
 * Encourage correct behavior of providers
 * Bolster the stability of the network